xakz/checkgen/README.md

 `#global [DESC]`

-Permit to close code block opened by test or fixture directive.
+Permits to close code block opened by test or fixture directive.
 So, globals can be defined after this directive.
 The optional `DESC` string will be added as comment.